 - Frequency of personal counselling

 - Daily patient routines/schedules

 Is therapy effective?

-Reliable research has proven that therapeutic treatment works.
+Ongoing research has proven that psychotherapeutic talk therapy treatment works.
 As with any product decision, do not assume you will get the same value or results everywhere.
 Ask about the treatment methods and other important issues before choosing a treatment centre that you feel comfortable with.
-Also accept that it may be necessary to repeat treatment at a later stage to reinforce long-term stability.
+Also accept that it may be necessary to repeat the treatment at a later stage to reinforce long-term stability.